-The DSL will also keep the Head of School informed of any issues, and liaise with local authority case managers and designated officers for child protection concerns as appropriate.
+The DSL will also keep the Head of School/Senior Head of School informed of any issues, and liaise with local authority case managers and designated officers for child protection concerns as appropriate.

 The full responsibilities of the DSL and deputy are set out in their job description.